dominion-framework/docs/_src/controllers/controllers.md

 * **URI creation** - controller will automatically set proper URI for endpoints based on what they do and with what resource.

+It is a good practice not to have business logic in endpoints functions and keep them reasonably small.
+Business logic should be implemented in methods of factories and model instances, or in separated services.

 ## Writing controller